-BOCES' revenues increased by \$656,000 (3.1% or \$5,285,000 increase in 2019).
+BOCES' revenues increased by \$8,299,000 (0.4% or \$656,000 increase in 2020).
 Fluctuations in revenue categories are the result of districts choosing to enlist more or less services and purchase more or less equipment from BOCES.
 These decisions are made annually based on equipment needs and whether BOCES-provided or district-provided services are deemed to be more cost effective by each district.
-Operating and capital grants and contributions decreased \$288,000 (decrease of \$142,000 or 1.3% in 2019).
-Grants and contributions for services provided for special education instruction increased while state programs to assist with teacher training decreased.
-Charges for services increased \$991,000 (increase of \$5,328,000 or 3.4% in 2019) as a result of increases in general instruction, specifically Pathways in Technology and Alternative Education programs.
+Operating and capital grants and contributions increased \$4,199,000 (decrease of \$288,000 or 2.8% in 2020) due to grants received through the Education Stabilization Fund and recognition of revenue for the districts' payments on the district-wide capital project to the extent of project costs to date.
+Charges for services increased \$4,159,000 (increase of \$991,000 or 0.6% in 2020) as a result of increases in general instruction, specifically Pathways in Technology and distance learning programs.

-Total expenses on a full accrual basis increased \$12,734,000 (increase of \$11,505,000 or 7.1% in 2019).
-The increase in expenses is due to increases in depreciation and employee benefit expenses, which are allocated across all expense categories.
-Most significantly, pension expense increased \$7,550,000 or 102.9% (\$895 or 0.01% increase in 2019) due to amortization of the impact of the decrease in the discount rate from 7.0% to 6.8%.
+Total expenses on a full accrual basis decreased \$1,721,000 (increase of \$12,734,000 or 7.4% in 2020).
+BOCES had increased expenses in their career and technical education, Pathways in Technology, and computer service instruction programs which resulted in increases in occupational education, instructional support, and general instruction.
+These increases were offset by decreases in employee benefit expenses, which are allocated across all expense categories.
+Most significantly, pension expense decreased \$5,918,000 (\$7,550,000 or 102.9% increase in 2020) due to differences between actuarial assumptions and actual results.